pramberg/MayaToPainter/README.md

 * Go to the `Content` folder.
 * Place the `mayaToPainter.py` file in `Documents/maya/plug-ins` folder.
 If that folder isn't there, create it.
 * If you want an item in the mesh context marking menu, also add the `scripts` folder to `Documents/maya` and add `prefs` to `Documents/maya/20##`.
-* Place the `maya-to-painter` folder in `Documents/Allegorithmic/Substance Painter/plugins`
+* Place the `maya-to-painter` folder in `Documents/Adobe/Adobe Substance 3D Painter/plugins`
 * In Maya, go to `Windows` → `Settings/Preferences` → `Plug-in Manager`
 * Check the *Loaded* and *Auto load* checkboxes for `mayaToPainter.py`
 * You should now have a new menu button under Maya's `Mesh` menu called `Send To Painter`.